catmando/LocoRuby/README.md

 If you want to build your own LocoRuby.exe, you will need to install Ruby on a windows box, and install all the gems.
 LocoRuby comes in a
 single .rb file.
+You will also need to install Innosetup to create the one click installer.

-Once you are happy you can build a new exe by running Rake.
+Once you are happy you can build a new installer exe by running Rake.

 ##Things to Do##